lzung/youtube_trends/README.md

 ## Usage

-Users can filter for videos between a date range using the calendar widget.
-This will update each plot and table to store the
+This dashboard features a single landing page with interactive visualizations to provide users with easy access to YouTube video metrics.
+There is a calendar widget that can be configured to focus on trending videos between a date range.
+If desired, users can apply an additional filter using the dropdown category menu, which can be parsed by selecting and/or searching for topics of interest.
+These filters will update the settings for each plot and table, allowing for improved visibility and interpretation of trends over time.

-### Polarity Score Chart
+### 😀 Polarity Score Chart 😩

-### Category Trend Chart
+### 📈 Category Trend Chart 📉

-### Video Metrics Table
+### 👍 Video Metrics Table 👎

 ## Live Dashboard